Tool chain analysis & documentation

 Tool Chain Analyzer

-The Tool Chain Analyzer (TCA) is the modeling tool for modeling and analyzing tools and tool chains.
+The Tool Chain Analyzer (TCA) is the tool for modeling and analyzing tools and tool chains.
 The TCA covers all qualification-relevant aspects of tools.

 The TCA is available in three variants